vidarsko/ComFiT/docs/index.md

 # Home

-ComFiT ([github repository](https://github.com/vidarsko/ComFiT))is a versatile python library for simulating field theories, including plotting and animation in an object-oriented manner.
+ComFiT is a versatile python library for simulating field theories, including plotting and animation in an object-oriented manner ([Link to github repository](https://github.com/vidarsko/ComFiT)).
 Below, we see the simulation of an initial Guassian wave function in a harmonic oscillator trap under the time evolution imposed by the Schrödinger equation.

 ![Oscillating 1D Gaussian wave packet in a harmonic oscillator](images/index_1D_Quantum_Mechanics_Gaussian.gif)